FXCM vs FXTM

 Overall, FXTM offers more CFD instruments, but FXCM covers more asset classes and has unique baskets that give you exposure to specific sectors.
 On the other hand, FXTM clients can get access to a wider selection of FX pairs and more stocks to trade.
 FXCM also has forex trading, but it’s not accessible for all FX pairs like with FXTM.

-Both brokerages offer professional customer support service through several popular channels.
+Both brokerages offer professional customer support services through several popular channels.
 First of all, 24/5 support via live chat is available with both brokers.
 FXTM also offers other chat options such as WhatsApp, Viber, Telegram and Facebook Messenger.
-We were left with some positive impression by the live chat option at both brokers, as we obtained useful information on the matters we asked about.
+We were left with some positive impressions by the live chat option at both brokers, as we obtained useful information on the matters we asked about.

 FXCM | FXTM | |